Juhanon Mar Thoma: Ecumenical efforts

 Ecumenism was a reality for him; he restored peace with the Indian Orthodox Church.
 He actively participated in ecumenical councils such as the World Council of Churches.
-In 1948, he led the delegation to the first Assembly of the World Council of Churches in Amsterdam.
-At its second meeting at Evanston, Illinois in 1954 he was elected as one of the presidents of WCC.
+In 1948, he led the delegation to the first Assembly of the World Council of Churches in Amsterdam, and at its second meeting at Evanston, Illinois in 1954 he was elected as one of the presidents of WCC.
 During the third Assembly in New Delhi in 1961, he was the chairman and guided the deliberations with distinction.

 It was in 1974, it was decided enter into full communion with the Churches of South India, North India and with various provinces in the Anglican communion.

 Social activities

 On 26 June 1975 Prime Minister Indira Gandhi declared Emergency.
 At that time on 25 August 1976, Juhanon Mar Thoma sent a letter to the Prime Minister arguing for the restoration of democracy.
-He was the only Indian Christian leader to do such a brave thing.
+He was the only Indian Christian leader to do so.

 Education was also a major interest for the Metropolitan.
 He established four institutions of higher education.
 In 1974, Mar Thoma Theological Seminary was upgraded to a BD Undergraduate college affiliated to the Serampore University.

 Hospitals and social welfare institutions were opened during his lifetime.
 Realizing the pain of a family without a house of their own, he introduced the idea of building houses for the poor and providing land by the landless even in 1949.
 In 1967, before moving to the new residence built for the Metropolitan (known as Poolatheen), he made it a point to present a house to a poor homeless TB patient who was a non-Christian.
 For many years he served as the President of Ayroor Pakalomattam Thazhamon Family.
 He was a philanthropist and an advocate of justice.